adipali2016/adipali2016/README.md

 #### Devolopment is Love
 The way my repositories look, you can expect the same from me.
 Yes a lot of coding.....

-Skills: REACT / JS / HTML / CSS / FRONT-END
+Skills: REACT / JS / HTML / CSS / FRONT-END / PYTHON / JAVA / C++

 - 🔭 I’m currently working on Python
 - 🌱 I’m currently learning Python Programming